jhpyle/docassemble/about.md

 **docassemble** supports the full use of [Unicode] characters in interviews.

+### Superior to the alternatives

+Much of what **docassemble** does can be accomplished with [HotDocs] and [A2J].
+However, **docassemble** has superior features for incorporating "libraries" of questions.
+Since all the authoring is done within a YAML file, content can easily be reused through incorporation by reference (the "include" function) or copy-and-paste.

+While for some people, **docassemble** may have a steeper learning curve than [A2J] and [HotDocs], in the long run, creating forms and interviews in **docassemble** is more efficient because 1) authors do not have to plan out every last detail of the interview flow; 2) authors have the power of "copy and paste" and "search and replace" at their fingertips; and 3) the ability to incorporate libraries of questions means that authors can easily take advantage of work other authors have done.

+In addition, **docassemble** gives authors all the power and convenience of a general-purpose, object-orientated programming language.

+[HotDocs] is a proprietary system, and its usefulness in a server environment is limited by licensing requirements.
+By contrast, **docassemble** is free and open source.

 ### Multi-purpose

 At its core, **docassemble** is a multi-purpose expert system.
 The